 Zero Trust is a set of guidelines that help create a more secure network architecture and prevent breaches by eliminating any presumption of trust of users, devices or data regardless of their physical location or access history.

-Not only have cybersecurity attacks become more sophisticated, the growth of both remote access users and the integration of Operational Technology (including IoT) with IT networks have expanded the attack surface beyond the capabilities of IT security solutions to protect.
+Not only have cybersecurity attacks become more sophisticated, but the growth of both remote access users and the integration of Operational Technology (including IoT) with IT networks have also expanded the attack surface beyond the capabilities of IT security solutions to protect.

 IT security solutions, like VPNs and firewalls, trust what is operating inside the network.
 The challenge is that these systems cannot monitor the hundreds and thousands of different operating systems driving OT and IoT devices or safeguard the various points of entry.

-Onclave’s TrustedPlatform™ and our Zero Trust + process align with the technologies and techniques recommended in the National Institute of Standards and Technology (NIST) Zero Trust Architecture (ZTA).
+Onclave’s TrustedPlatform™ and our Zero Trust process align with the technologies and techniques recommended in the National Institute of Standards and Technology (NIST) Zero Trust Architecture (SP 800 – 207) (ZTA).
 This includes visibility and controlled communications between remote users, devices, applications, workloads, data centers, and public cloud environments.